Natural Gas Measurement, Underground Utilities and More Blog

 - Some odorizers cannot correctly odorize during low or intermittent gas flow conditions, causing odor fade.

 Gas companies routinely perform pipe pickling, to prepare the new pipelines before use.
 This process is also called pipeline conditioning or pre-odorization.
-If you are a gas company needs natural gas pipe pickling or pipeline conditioning, request a quote here.
+If your company needs natural gas pipe pickling or pipeline conditioning, request a quote here.

 There are other conditions causing odor loss, and while they are not "odor fade" they present the risk of failing to smell natural gas odorant.